For Love and Freedom

 In a familiar story, a group of people encounter an elephant without being able to see it.
 Each comes away with a different conclusion — … Read the rest “In the Dark”

 Curiosity is often imagined as something gentle—a soft openness, a willingness to learn.
-But real curiosity can be more demanding, asking us to stay present … Read the rest “Curious About What’s Possible”
+But real curiosity can be more demanding, asking us to stay present … Read the rest “Curious About What’s Possible – RE Transitions and Bridging – All Ages”

 Sometimes nothing is wrong – only unfamiliar.
 Curiosity begins in the moment we pause to imagine and consider before we land on certainty.
 Join us … Read the rest “The Edge of What We Know”